11570 N. Oracle Rd. – Tucson, AZ 85737

-Loops A & B – 120 total campsites in two loops.
+Loops A & B – Campgrounds open all year.
+120 total campsites in two loops.
 All sites are nicely paved and level, roads all well maintained.
 See details below.
 All have 20/30/50 amp electric service and water at each site (no full hookups).
 Roads and sites are all paved and have picnic tables and BBQ grills.
 14 night limit

-Differences between Loop A and Loop B: The main things I noticed between Loop A and Loop B are that Loop A has fewer sites, some are closer to the road, and the bathhouse is smaller with no family restroom/shower like Loop B has.
+Differences between Loop A and Loop B: Loop A has fewer sites, some are closer to the road, and the bathhouse is smaller with no family restroom/shower like Loop B has.
 Loop A does not have its own dump station like Loop B does.

 Park Manager Steve Haas told me that since Loop A is the older loop, it has more trees and shade in general.
 Big rigs usually stay in Loop B and the views tend to be a little better due to being a bit higher.
 Loop B is manicured a little more, while A is kept a little more natural.

-Dump Stations – At front by main entrance is a nice two-way station (enter from either side).
+Dump Stations – At front by main entrance is a two-way station (enter from either side).
 Loop B has a small dump station at its entrance.
-No charge for campers; $15 for non-campers.
-Note that the front dump station is only open from 8am – 5pm, while the station in Loop B is open 24/7.
+The front dump station is only open from 8am – 5pm, while the station in Loop B is open 24/7.

 I always provide short recaps of pros and cons about the parks I visit.
 I realize this is subjective stuff and what bothers some people, others won’t have a problem with, and vice versa.
 As a fulltime RVer, I like things that weekend campers can do without.
 But, based on my own observations and/or comments from others, here goes: